LLEB-ME/gouv.fa/content/farer-and-you/authentication.md

 We use GitHub as our identity provider for Tailscale.
 This means that **you [must have a GitHub account](https://github.com/) to use Farer services.** Contact a Farer staff member to recieve an invite to the [Farer GitHub organisation.](https://github.com/farer-group)

 For some services, you may need to create an account out-of-network to use services.
 We try to avoid this where possible, but it is not always a possibility.
 Currently, you will only need to do this with [Plex](https://plex.tv); we do not plan to expand this list.
-Once you have an account, you can request an invite from [`farer@maatt.ch`](mailto:farer@maatt.ch).
+Once you have an account, you can request an invite from [`farer+plex@maatt.ch`](mailto:farer+plex@maatt.ch).

 ## Changing your password
 You can change your password via the single sign-on portal in or out of network: